MMajd/patterns-revisited/src/ChainOfResposibility/README.md

 **Pattern traits**

-- The senders is aware of only one reciever
+- The senders are aware of only one receiver
-- Each reciever is only aware of the next reciever
+- Each receiver is only aware of the next receiver
-- Reciever process the message or sent it down the chain
+- Receiver process the message or sent it down the chain
-- Sender does not know who recieved the message
+- Sender does not know who received the message
-- The first reciever to handle the message terminate the chain
+- The first receiver to handle the message terminate the chain
-- The order of the reciever list matters
+- The order of the receiver list matters

 **Participants**